 For this reason, the AAD suggests that most people can and should get the vitamin D they need from a combination of D-rich foods and supplements, although you should speak with your doctor to determine the best approach for you.

-Many foods are fortified with vitamin D, explains Colette Raymond, a registered dietitian based in Colorado Springs, Colorado.
+Some processed items are fortified with D, Raymond says.
 Soy milk, orange juice, cereal and milk are some examples.

-The vitamin can also be found naturally in cheese, beef, liver, egg yolks and fatty fish, such as canned and fresh salmon, mackerel, swordfish, halibut and eel, says Raymond.
-Mushrooms, particularly cremini and portabella varieties that have been exposed to UV light, as well as maitake mushrooms, also have a good amount of vitamin D2, according to the USDA nutrient database.
+Mushrooms, particularly cremini and portabella varieties that have been exposed to UV light, as well as maitake mushrooms, also have a good amount of vitamin D2, according to the USDA.

 How Much Should You Really Be Getting?

-However, about 1 billion people worldwide are deficient in vitamin D, according to the June 2019 article in _Stat_Pearls.
-And a whopping half of the global population has insufficient, but not medically deficient, levels of the nutrient.
+Yet, about 1 billion people worldwide are deficient in vitamin D, according to the June 2019 article in StatPearls.
+And half of the global population has insufficient, but not medically deficient, levels of the nutrient.